wpyh/frp/README.md

   local_port = 22
   ```

-2. Start another `frpc` (typically on another machine C) with the following config to access the SSH service with a security key (`sk` field):
+2. Start another `frpc` (typically on another machine C) with the following config to access the SSH service with a security key (`sk` field).
+Remember to set the server_name to secret_ssh (matching the section name of the service on the server's frpc), and also set the secret key sk correctly:

   ```ini
   # frpc.ini